 Above: cruise port at Honolulu

 The USS ARIZONA Memorial is definitely worth the experience, it was very interesting and a poignant tribute to the those who lost their lives.
 The Memorial has the names of all those who died and the atmosphere is respectfully quiet.
-If you look into the water, you can still see the oil forming on the surface from the USS ARIZONA, 75 years on.
+If you look into the water, you can still see the oil forming on the surface from the USS ARIZONA.

 Pearl Harbor is a must for anyone visiting Oahu, for those of you who just want to visit the USS ARIZONA Memorial, you can do this in half a day, leaving the rest of the day to explore Honolulu and visit the iconic Waikiki Beach but we opted to spend the majority of the day visiting all of the sites, still leaving a few hours to hot foot it over to the beach.